ElectronsX > Infrastructure > Charging Infrastructure

 |---|---|---|

-| Grid Interface | Substation, transformers, switchgear | Grid tie-in; HV/MV upgrades common on large sites |
+| Grid Interface | Substation, transformers, switchgear | Grid tie-in; HV/MV upgrades common on large sites; 24-36 month transformer lead times |

-| Power Conversion | AC-DC rectifiers, solid-state transformers, inverters | Efficiency gains via SiC/GaN; higher voltage architectures |
+| Power Conversion | AC-DC rectifiers, solid-state transformers, inverters | Efficiency gains via SiC/GaN; higher voltage architectures enabling compact cabinets |

-| Energy Storage | Li-ion BESS, PCS, EMS | Peak-shaving, resiliency, tariff optimization |
+| Energy Storage | Li-ion BESS, PCS, EMS | Peak-shaving, resilience, tariff optimization; increasingly standard on fleet sites |

-| Distribution & Protection | Panels, feeders, breakers, protection relays | Selective coordination; thermal/load studies |
+| Distribution & Protection | Panels, feeders, breakers, protection relays | Selective coordination; thermal and load studies required for high-density sites |

-| Dispenser & Cable | CCS, NACS, MCS, liquid-cooled cables | Connector convergence; sustained high-current delivery |
+| Dispenser & Cable | CCS, NACS, MCS, liquid-cooled cables | Connector convergence to NACS in US; MCS for HD; liquid cooling for 500 kW+ |

-| Controls & Software | OCPP, billing, uptime monitoring, load management | Open protocols; SLA reporting; predictive maintenance |
+| Controls & Software | OCPP, billing, uptime monitoring, load management | Open protocols; SLA reporting; predictive maintenance; Autobidder for V2G |

-| Site Integration | PV canopies, microgrid controllers, backup gensets/CHP | Islandable modes; resilience for fleets and public hubs |
+| Site Integration | PV canopies, microgrid controllers, backup gensets/CHP | Islandable modes; resilience for fleets; energy autonomy at large campuses |

-| Safety & Compliance | NEC, IEC, UL listings, ADA access, fire codes | Permitting, inspections, accessibility, signage |
+| Safety & Compliance | NEC, IEC, UL listings, ADA access, fire codes | Permitting, inspections, accessibility, signage - AHJ requirements vary significantly |

 Standards & Policy

-| Region/Program | Standard/Policy | Operational Implication |
+| Region / Program | Standard / Policy | Operational Implication |

 |---|---|---|